aanaan0824/aanaan0824.github.io/index.md

-Six months ago I wrote these words with the utmost enthusiasm, and then I realized that I was indeed too young and too naive.
+Six months ago, I wrote these words with the utmost enthusiasm, and then I realized I was too young and naive.